Harry Pierpont: Arrest in Detroit, Michigan, 1925

 Pierpont, along with Thaddeus "Ted" Skeer and Skeer's girlfriend, Louise Brunner, were arrested by the Detroit police at their apartment on April 2, 1925.
-Pierpont was alleged to be the leader in the robbing of the South Marion, Upland and South Kokomo Bank.
+Pierpont was alleged to be the leader in the robbing of the South Marion, Upland, and South Kokomo banks.
 At his arrest, Pierpont gave his name as Frank Mason, but later in the day admitted his identity.
 Revolvers and guns were found under the pillows, in the closets and drawers of the bureaus.
 Harry was found to have $850 in new $100 and $50 bills on his person, and Brunner had a number of diamond rings and other jewelry, while one report indicated this amount was found on Skeer.

-Other reports indicated that $4000 in cash was found on Pierpont, with securities totaling $5400 recovered in the apartment.
+Other reports indicated that $4,000 in cash was found on Pierpont, with securities totaling $5,400 recovered in the apartment.
 Reports indicated that Pierpont, alias Mason, was wanted in Marion for the robbery of the Upland State Bank and the South Marion State Bank.

 Police were tipped off to Skeer's involvement when it was learned that the auto used in the Kokomo robbery had been stolen from Fort Wayne a few days before.
 Skeer had been suspected in the automobile theft, and when the robbery was reported, police began working on the theory that Skeer was involved.

-The three prisoners waived extradition and warrants charging petit larceny and bank robbery charging Pierpont and Skeer had been issued by Kokomo city judge Joseph Cripe.
+The three prisoners waived extradition and warrants charging petit larceny and bank robbery against Pierpont and Skeer had been issued by Kokomo city judge Joseph Cripe.
 Reports indicated Howard County prosecutor Howard Miller would pursue habitual criminal charges against both men, which would carry life sentences.

-Skeer had been sentenced from Allen County, Indiana in 1917 to the state penal farm on a charge of larceny.
+Skeer had been sentenced from Allen County, Indiana, in 1917 to the state penal farm on a charge of larceny.

 The Indiana Bankers Association had been looking for Pierpont since the robbery of the Grant County banks and had been on his trail for some time.
-Captain William Pappert of the Fort Wayne police department had reported that Skeer had been seen at the Brunner woman's home with a large sum of money.
+Captain William Pappert of the Fort Wayne police department reported that Skeer had been seen at the Brunner woman's home with a large sum of money.
 When it was learned that Brunner intended to travel to Detroit to meet Skeer, detectives followed her to the apartment shared by Skeer and Pierpont where the arrests occurred.
 Skeer and Brunner were arrested when they met in the city, and Pierpont's arrest occurred a short time later.